 LEAP provides long-term care to those brought to the United States for treatment.

 The children served by the Landmark Program often require multiple surgeries that are too complicated to perform in their own countries.
 In many cases, they are allowed to stay in the United States for an extended period of time.
+And often, we are able to help orphaned patients through an adoption process while they are in the U.S. In these cases, we feel that God brought us into their lives so that we could ultimately unite them with their forever families.

 14 Countries Reached